enisjetishi0/enisjetishi0/README.md

 # Hi, I’m Enis

-I’m a software engineer with around **5 years of experience**, mostly building web apps.
+I’m a software engineer with almost **5 years of experience**, mostly building web apps.
 I work on both **frontend and backend**, and I often help with technical decisions and code reviews.

 I like writing clean, understandable code and building things that people actually use.